 That’s it for the setup.
 Now let’s add the logic.
 At the top of the page, select the Settings tab.
 Then select Conditions from the left menu.
 Now choose Show/Hide Field from the list, and fill out the fields so they look like this:

 And save your conditions.
 The form uses plain English and no programming, so it should be self-explanatory.
-If not, or if you want to learn more, check out our conditional logic feature page.
+If not, or if you want to learn more, check out our conditional logic info page.